Learning Outcomes

 Practical Arrangements

 Arrangements for the release of keys, confirmation of vacant possession, and apportionment of outgoings (such as service charges or ground rent in leasehold transactions) are finalised.
-The seller’s solicitor provides undertakings to discharge any existing mortgages.
+The buyer’s solicitor should raise the Completion Information and Undertakings form to confirm practical points (keys, location, method of completion) and to secure undertakings concerning discharge of mortgages and the delivery of evidence of release.

 Key Term: undertaking